-Manley Park Primary School processes personal data relating to parents, pupils, staff, trustees, governors, visitors and others, and therefore is a data controller, with the Headteacher as the person responsible.
+Manley Park Primary School processes personal data relating to parents, pupils, staff, governors, visitors, and others, and therefore is a data controller, with the Headteacher as the person responsible.

-The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+Each school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.